Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are decisions on recognition and enforcement subject to appeal?

 Yes.
-Decisions on recognition and enforcement can be appealed to the court of appeal and subsequently the Supreme Court.
+Decisions on recognition and enforcement can be appealed.

 How does the enforcing court address other costs issues arising in relation to the foreign judgment (eg, calculation of interest, exchange rates)?